hpthe1/Linked-List/README.md

 # Linked-List
-   all about linked list in C++ language.
+   All about linked list in C++ language.